Estate Planning for a Child with Special Needs: Protecting Their Future in 2026

 As of January 1, 2026, the ABLE Age Adjustment Act has officially expanded who can use these tax-advantaged accounts.

-Expanded Eligibility: Previously, the disability must have occurred before age 26.
+- Expanded Eligibility: Previously, the onset of the disability must have occurred before age 26.
 Now, individuals whose disability began before age 46 are eligible.
-This is a game-changer for adults with later-onset conditions or veterans.
+This is a massive shift for adults with later-onset conditions or veterans.

 Third-Party Special Needs Trusts vs. First-Party Trusts